WHAT IS AN INTERNSHIP?

 Internships may be paid or unpaid (usually the latter), and may be in private, non-profit or government organizations.
-Click on any of the links below to find out more about internships at NEC.

 NEC ACADEMIC GUIDELINES FOR INTERNSHIPS

-As stated in the New England College Academic Catalog, NEC recognizes the important of integrating academics with learning experiences outside of the classroom.
+As stated in the New England College Academic Catalog, NEC recognizes the importance of integrating academics with learning experiences outside of the classroom.
 As well as participating in community service and volunteer work, students may elect internships within their major or minor disciplines.
 Specific guidelines for internships may be established by individual disciplines, but all internships are governed by the following regulations:

-* Internships are available to mature students of junior or senior status (60 credits or more), Accounting and Finance emotional maturity and a strong sense of responsibility, with good academic standing (meeting both College-wide and major-specific standards).
+* Internships are available to mature students of junior or senior status (60 credits or more), emotional maturity and a strong sense of responsibility, with good academic standing (meeting both College-wide and major-specific standards).
 Students must have at least half of the major requirements completed.
 Students are accepted into the internship program by an approval of a majority of the faculty within the sponsoring disciplines.

 * Internships may take place only at sites approved by the discipline.

 * Internships are conducted according to a contract jointly developed by the student, faculty sponsor, and internship site supervisor (employer).
 Ordinarily, completed internship contracts must be submitted to the head of the Collegium or Division and the Registrar no later than two weeks prior to the beginning of the semester in which the internship will take place.